ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ## (IETF) QUIC with TLS

-QUIC (Quick UDP Internet Connections) is a new standards-track transport protocol that runs over UDP, loosely based on Google's original proprietary gQUIC protocol {{I-D.ietf-quic-transport}}.
+QUIC is a new standards-track transport protocol that runs over UDP, loosely based on Google's original proprietary gQUIC protocol {{I-D.ietf-quic-transport}} (See {{section-gquic}} for more details).
-(See {{section-gquic}} for more details.)
 The QUIC transport layer itself provides support for data confidentiality and integrity.
 This requires keys to be derived with a separate handshake protocol.
+A mapping for QUIC of TLS 1.3 {{I-D.ietf-quic-tls}}
-A mapping for QUIC over TLS 1.3 {{I-D.ietf-quic-tls}} has been specified to provide this handshake.
+has been specified to provide this handshake.

 ### Protocol Description